HenryXie1/apexauto/README.md

 # Automation tool to create Apex 19.1 in K8S

-A kubectl plugin that create Apex (oracle application express) 19.1 on oracle database .
+A kubectl plugin that create Apex (Oracle Application Express) 19.1 on oracle database .

 ### Intro